 In partnership with the Jewish Funders Network, the Foundation is supporting a nationwide collaborative effort dedicated to addressing the issue of poverty within the Jewish community throughout the United States.
+This affinity group was founded at the inaugural National Convening on Jewish Poverty in San Francisco on March 19, 2019, where more than 200 experts on Jewish poverty, including researchers, direct-service providers, federation leaders, and philanthropists attended and pledged to bring more focus to this issue.
 Specific goals identified to date include assembling reliable and uniform data on Jewish poverty in America; changing the narrative around Jewish poverty; and developing, aggregating, and sharing best practices and models of poverty alleviation.